 Just between San Rafael to the north and Condesa to the south, Juarez is also a pretty central neighborhood.

-While Juarez and Zona Rosa have some of the best clubs in town, but there's lots to enjoy no matter how you like to party.
+Juarez and Zona Rosa have some of the best clubs in town, but there's lots to enjoy no matter how you like to party.
 Get personalized advice from locals: our trip planners tell us that if you’re looking for something on the quiet side, try to find the Hanky Panky speakeasy for an inventive cocktail.
 Locals also note that Juarez is a great place to see some of the nearby monuments (like El Angel)—at their most glorious, all lit up at night.

-Our trip planners also tell us that Juarez and Zona Rosa aren’t just incredible nightlife.
-There’s also some spectacular late-night street food in this neck of the woods (try pambazos, sandwiches that are dipped in salsa and then grilled).
+Our trip planners also tell us that Juarez and Zona Rosa offer more than incredible nightlife.
+You'll also find spectacular late-night street food in this neck of the woods (locals say to try pambazos, sandwiches that are dipped in salsa and then grilled).

-If the love of food powers your world travels, then Polanco is the perfect place to stay.
 Any answer to the question of “where to eat in Mexico City”, will inevitably lead to Polanco—so it's a great place to stay for foodies.
-Two of the world’s best restaurants are here, which makes staying in the area a tempting treat.
+Two of the world’s best restaurants are here!
 Plus, as a central, upscale part of town, Polanco is very safe.
 Increasingly popular among tourists, Polanco is a great spot to get some local advice.
 Our trip planners can recommend restaurants, bars, activities, and more.

 And that’s not all, folks!
 Polanco also hosts the Museo Soumaya, which you absolutely can’t miss—because of its unreal architecture, and because it hosts a truly incredible art collection featuring artists like Auguste Rodin and Diego Rivera.

-Pro tip: Speaking of great restaurants—remember that tipping culture varies from country to country.
+Local tip: Speaking of great restaurants—remember that tipping culture varies from country to country.
 Read up on how to tip in Mexico City before your trip.
 Or better yet, ask someone who actually lives there for the run-down on Mexico City tipping.

-If Coyoacan isn’t calm enough, you’re in luck!
-The charming neighborhood of San Angel (just south of Coyoacan) offers an even quieter vibe than Coyoacan, to the north—perfect for someone who wants to go to Mexico City to finish their novel, spend their afternoons strolling cobblestone streets or shop at the Bazar Sabado market with the locals.
+The charming neighborhood of San Angel offers an even quieter vibe than Coyoacan, to the north—perfect for someone who wants to go to Mexico City to finish their novel, spend their afternoons strolling cobblestone streets or shop at the Bazar Sabado market with the locals.

-That said, like Coyoacan, San Angel is outside of central Mexico City (it’s about an hour via metro to get to San Angel from Centro Historico), which can make visiting other parts of the city a bit difficult.
+That said, like Coyoacan, San Angel is outside of central Mexico City.
+It’s about an hour via metro to get to San Angel from Centro Historico.
+Locals tell us that this can make visiting other parts of the city a bit difficult.
 Definitely take advantage of local suggestions to get the most out of this neighborhood.

 Mexico City is full of charming, colorful places to stay—but there are a couple of neighborhoods visitors should cross off their lists.
-Here are some of the top offenders:
+Locals tell us that, generally, travelers should avoid these areas: